 Recently, Mayo Clinic announced the launch of a new Clinical Data Analytics Platform, which is part of its data-driven Mayo Clinic Platform initiative.
 This platform will apply advanced analytics on de-identified data from across Mayo and other health systems, and search the scientific literature for insights that will help speed drug discovery and development.

 AI for drug discovery

 The drug research process is complicated, lengthy, and expensive.
 Only five in 5,000 drugs that make it to the pre-clinical trial stage will ever advance to human testing.
 And only one of those five drugs will be released for use in pharmacies.

 Many pharmaceutical giants like Sanofi and Pfizer are teaming up with tech companies such as IBM and Google, that are already invested in AI technology.
 Their plan is to build a drug discovery program using deep learning and AI.
 The results are already paying off.

-French artificial intelligence (AI) startup Iktos announced a research collaboration with global skin-health focused pharmaceutical company Almirall to accelerate their drug discovery process.
+French artificial intelligence (AI) startup Iktos announced a research collaboration with global skin-health-focused pharmaceutical company Almirall to accelerate its drug discovery process.
 In this partnership, Almirall will use the Iktos generative modeling technology to optimize advanced compounds.

 More solutions on the way